mongodb/atlas-sdk-go/docs/docs/CloudBackupsApi.md

 ## GetBackupRestoreJob

-> DiskBackupRestoreJob GetBackupRestoreJob(ctx, groupId, clusterName, restoreJobId).Execute()
+> DiskBackupSnapshotRestoreJob GetBackupRestoreJob(ctx, groupId, clusterName, restoreJobId).Execute()

 Return One Restore Job of One Cluster